ingadhoc/reporting-engine/google_cloud_print/README.rst

 This module extends the functionality of direct printing.
 It allows to add your google cloud printers to odoo

+IMPORTANT: this module is not adapted yet to oca/report-print-send, for now you need to use the one located on ingadhoc/patches

 Installation
 ============